martiansideofthemoon/martiansideofthemoon.github.io/_posts/2018-05-30-grad-resources.markdown

 * [Jean Yang's Experience](http://jxyzabc.blogspot.com/2016/02/my-phd-abridged.html)

+* [Andreas Madsen's Experience](https://medium.com/@andreas_madsen/becoming-an-independent-researcher-and-getting-published-in-iclr-with-spotlight-c93ef0b39b8b) on becoming an independent researcher.
+While this is not a strict application guide, it talks about the competitive nature of today's PhD admission process in machine learning, and the steps he took to become an independent researcher.

 ### PhD Advice
 These articles are guides for having a more successful PhD (*after* joining a PhD program).